OperationCode/START_HERE/community_guidelines.md

 * Operation Code is not Reddit or Twitter.
 We are not a platform for posts that instigate others or incites violence, political ideations or affiliations.
 * As with any large group of people, disagreements will happen.
 We understand that you’ll have some strong opinions, but we still expect courtesy during a debate and expect you to refrain from personal attacks.
 * If we see members acting unprofessionally, our moderators reserve the right to remove them from the community.
+* We have a no-monetary donation policy at Operation Code.
+If you are seeking help, please request referrals through staff@operationcode.org and refrain from asking mentors of volunteer staff for money.

 **RULE VIOLATIONS**
 * Being a part of the Operation Code community is a privilege - not a right.
 Failure to adhere to the community guidelines can result in your messages being removed (either automatically by our bot, or at an administrator’s discretion).
 Repeated violation will result in loss of access to the community.
 You are also expected to follow our Code of Conduct [ here](https://github.com/OperationCode/operationcode_docs/blob/master/community/code_of_conduct.md) .